How to Maintain Your Solar Panels Year Round

 These tests can ensure your solar panels are working correctly and generating clean energy for your home!

 Summer sunshine is ideal for solar panels!
-While this should be a productive season for your energy production, your solar panels can collect dust, pollen, grime and animal droppings.
+While this should be a productive season for your energy production, your solar panels can collect dust, pollen, grime, and animal droppings.
 These obstructions will begin to take a toll on your production.
-Luckily, summer rain will wash away any type of debris, dust or pollen.
-However, if rain is not occurring where you are and your solar panels need to be cleaned, you can wash them with soap, water and a non-abrasive sponge.
+Luckily, summer rain will wash away any debris, dust, or pollen.
+However, if rain is not occurring where you are and your solar panels need to be cleaned, you can wash them with soap, water, and a non-abrasive sponge.
 Avoid using hard water as this can cause scaling or corrosion over time.

-A quick and easy solar panel cleaning will have your panels generating energy to its fullest capacity in no time!
+A quick and easy solar panel cleaning will have your panels generating energy to their fullest capacity in no time!

-Maintaining your solar panels are important for panel production and making the most of your solar energy.
-While we do monitor your system production, being on top of your solar panel maintenance can prevent unwanted and unnecessary damage.
+In order to make the most of your solar energy, it is vital you maintain your solar panels.
+While we monitor your system production, being on top of your solar panel maintenance can prevent unwanted and unnecessary damage.

 |1||How to Clean Your Solar Panels|